 This report provides an analysis of the results of a survey of choreographers in New York, San Francisco, Chicago, and Washington, DC.
 The survey obtained data on working conditions, financial status, performance opportunities, and funding for choreographers in each of the cities.

-The 2013 Guide provides details on the programs and activities that the NEA supports, as well as funding deadlines for our various grants.
-Included is information on Grants for Arts Projects, Our Town, Literature Fellowships, Lifetime Honors, and Partnerships (including NEA initiatives).
-January 2013.
+The 2014 Guide provides details on the programs and activities that the NEA supports, as well as funding deadlines for our various grants.
+Included is information on Grants for Arts Projects, Our Town, Literature Fellowships, Lifetime Honors, and Partnerships.
+January 2014.
 24 pp.

 This publication documents the agency's major activities since its creation by the United States Congress in 1965.
 Also included are overviews of the agency's impact on dance, literature, media arts, museums, music, opera, theater, and visual arts.
 January 2009.
 310 pp.